 When sharing content, you’ll need to be smart and consistent: publish regularly and think about the different stages of the customer journey — aligned with the buying cycle of attraction, engagement, and delight.

-Content Marketing is about delivering good, attractive and trustworthy information for all four of them, from top (awareness) to the bottom of the funnel (purchasing decision).
+Content Marketing is about delivering good, attractive, and trustworthy information for all four of them.
+From the top (awareness) to the bottom of the funnel (purchasing decision).

 From educational content to feature comparisons and considerations about your products or services’ main selling points.